 Life Inspiration: Submit your stories about parenting and co-parenting, interpersonal relationships (romantic, family, friends), dealing with death and grief, quieting negative self-talk, and inspirational philosophy, art, travel, wonder, and the power of giving back.

-Now that you have a sense of what topics to write about, here are a few guidelines to keep in mind when submitting your pieces:
+Now that you have a sense of what topics to write about, here are a few guidelines to keep in mind when submitting your pieces.
+Remember, you must have permission from the copyright holder to use any third-party text, photos, videos or other content:

 1. Please link to all sources, studies, research, and medical/health facts that you mention in your post.